unicode-org/message-format-wg/spec/registry.md

 In most cases, the value of a digit size option will be a string that encodes the value as a non-negative integer.
-Implementations MAY also accept implementation-defined types as the value.
 When provided as a string, the representation of a digit size option matches the following ABNF:
 >```abnf
 > digit-size-option = "0" / (("1"-"9") [DIGIT])